-You may want to schedule a session with me (or another Paleo nutrition practitioner) to really get this thing figured out.
-Email me at email@example.com or visit this site for more info on setting up an appointment.
-Alright, depending on the answers to some of those questions, my answer might differ, but here are my general suggestions for gaining weight:
+You may want to schedule a session with a Paleo nutrition practitioner to really get this thing figured out.
+Depending on the answers to some of those questions, my answer might differ, but here are my general suggestions for gaining weight on a Paleo diet:

 So by just adding 2 more tablespoons of oil, 4 more ounces of, say, beef, and a cup of nuts and seeds every day, that’s about an extra 1150 calories.

-3. I have a feeling you may not be getting enough carbohydrates.
+I have a feeling you may not be getting enough carbohydrates.
 Often, people lose weight because they aren’t eating the amount of carbs that they used to.
-If you are very active, you should probably be modifying the Paleo Plan menus to include more starchy vegetables like sweet potatoes and tapioca.
-Bake up a few sweet potatoes once a week, store it in the fridge and have a cup of it with some coconut oil and cinnamon as a snack.
+If you are very active, you should probably be modifying the Paleo Plan menus to include more starchy vegetables like white potatoes, sweet potatoes, and tapioca.
+Bake up a few potatoes once a week, store it in the fridge and have a cup of it with some coconut oil and cinnamon as a snack.
 Or make a bunch of baked sweet potato fries and eat them through the week.
 Make a batch of these tapioca crepes and store the batter in a mason jar in your fridge for up to a week.
-Pour some batter into a pan to make a crepe whenever you want.
-If one batch makes 7 crepes, they are each about 130 calories.
 You can use these crepes as wraps, as a sidekick for your egg scrambles or as a sweet treat with honey and spices on top.

 I certainly hope this helps, but if it doesn’t just let me know and we’ll figure something out to help you put those pounds back on.